StevenJL/tdoa_localization/README.md

 I wrote an expo paper about it here.

+#### What is this program exactly?

+It's a proof-of-concept of demostration of how TDOA.
+I randomly generate a location inside a microphone array and simulate the signals recieved by these microphones adjusting for spherical attenuation and time delay of arrival.
+This algorithm attempts to locate the source of the signal using the TDOA Localization technique described above.

+#### What does this graph mean?

+It means I simulated 20 random locations and attempted to locate them with the TDOA Localization algorithm and plotted the actual position and the estimated position.
+As you can tell, this algorithm really works.

 #### Where is the sample.wav file?

 It can be any wav file that is mostly silence with a few bursts.
 The best case is a recording of a gunshot (mostly silent with a big burst).
 The worse case would be a recording of white noise throughout.

+My sample.wav example consists of a crow going 'caw caw'.